lyndon025/playtested/src/content/article/2023-11-20-tft-mobile-finally-comes-to-asia--impressions---teamfight-tactics.md

 ---
-title: "TFT mobile finally comes to Asia! | Impressions - Teamfight Tactics"
+author: lyndonguitar
+category: Review
-description: "Teamfight Tactics Mobile is set to release in two days (November 22) for the Asia-Pacific (APAC) region.
+description: Teamfight Tactics Mobile is set to release in two days (November 22) for the Asia-Pacific (APAC) region.
 This expansion brings one of the best auto-battler experiences to players in countries like The Philippines, Malaysia, Singapore, Thailand, Vietnam, Taiwan, Hong Kong, and Macau.
-With a focus on crossplay and cross-progression, TFT Mobile allows gamers across various platforms to compete whether you're on PC or mobile."
+With a focus on crossplay and cross-progression, TFT Mobile allows gamers across various platforms to compete whether you're on PC or mobile.
+featured: false
 pubDate: 2023-11-20
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "tft:-teamfight-tactics"]
+tags:
-featured: false
+- taptap
+- tft:-teamfight-tactics
-thumb: ""
+thumb: ''
+title: TFT mobile finally comes to Asia! | Impressions - Teamfight Tactics
 ---

 Teamfight Tactics Mobile is set to release in two days (November 22) for the Asia-Pacific (APAC) region.
 This expansion brings one of the best auto-battler experiences to players in countries like The Philippines, Malaysia, Singapore, Thailand, Vietnam, Taiwan, Hong Kong, and Macau.
 With a focus on crossplay and cross-progression, TFT Mobile allows gamers across various platforms to compete whether you're on PC or mobile.